kotopanjang/url_shortener/README.md

 #### Redirect
-Acecss your short URl and redirrect to original/long URl
+Acecss your short URL and redirrect to original/long URL
 ```
 /redirect?{short url}
 ```